 Project openstreetmap – a free world map to tinker with

 But this only on the periphery.
 There are also counter-movements (even if they are only partly really understood as „counter-movements“).
 The open source scene is one of them.
 Part of this scene are the openstreetmap activists.
 With openstreetmap (osm) a free world map has been created, in which many hundreds of thousands of people all over the world work together.
-The database is getting denser and denser – in some cities like Leipzig, where many activists are involved, almost every street tree, every mailbox, every „Schlauch-o-mat“ etc. is mapped and road construction sites are often entered to the day.
+The database is getting denser and denser – in some cities like in the east german Leipzig, where many activists are involved, almost every street tree, every mailbox, every „Schlauch-o-mat“ (german for bicycle tube machine) etc. is mapped and road construction sites are often entered to the day.